AnneLouisedb/ai4mi_project/readme.md

-# AI for Medical Imaging — Semantic Segmentation for Organs at Risk
+# AI for Medical Imaging — Semantic Segmentation for Thoracic Organs at Risk
  **University of Amsterdam**

  By Vardan Narula, AnneLouise de Boer, Gina Luijkx, Julotte van der Beek, and Dur e Najaf Amjad

 ## Project overview
-The project is based around the SegTHOR challenge data, which was kindly allowed by Caroline Petitjean (challenge organizer) to use for the course.
+The project is based around the SegTHOR challenge data.
 The challenge was originally on the segmentation of different organs: heart, aorta, esophagus and trachea.
-[TO DO LO]
+We evaluate a range of existing models, including ENet~\cite{ENet}, U-Net, V-Net, and two U-Net variants on the task of multi-organ segmentation.
+In addition, we train these architectures in the nnU-Net training pipeline.